iffybooks/host-a-website-at-home/README.md

 # ▶ Set up a firewall

 A firewall is a piece of software that restricts access to your device over the network.
-In this section you'll install and configure the firewall `ufw`, which will permit or deny each network request (inbound and outbound).
+In this section you'll install and configure the firewall program `ufw`, short for Uncomplicated Firewall, which will monitor network requests and permit or deny each one depending on rules you set up.

-❏ You'll start by installing `ufw` (short for "Uncomplicated Firewall").
-Run the command `sudo apt install ufw`, then follow the prompts.
+❏ You'll start by installing `ufw`.
+Run the command `sudo apt install ufw`, then follow the prompts to finish installation.

 <img src="images/vlcsnap-2024-05-04-18h19m02s699_border.png" />